 Do I Need Renovation Insurance?

-Building or renovating your own home is the single biggest investment in your life.
+Building or renovating a house is often s the single biggest investment in your life.
 Without adequate insurance you risk your entire investment, which could leave you in a desperate situation should anything go wrong.

 You existing home insurance policy may not cover any work you take on during a renovation or extension project, so it’s vital to make sure you are properly insured.

 How Much Can I Borrow with a Renovation Mortgage?